 A road bike with its' more traditional bicycle geometry puts the rider in a better position for climbing, sprinting, cornering and riding in a group.
 With less of the rider's weight over the front wheel, the bike handles in a more predictable manner.
 Equipped with drop handlebars and integrated brake/shift levers, a road bike can give a rider more confidence with their hands on the brakes at all times while still offering multiple positions on the handle bars.
 Road bikes tend to weigh less too.
 A road bike offers versatility and comfort for a variety of uses, from recreational riding and commuting to many types of racing.

 So, which bike is better?
-More importantly; which bike is most appropriate for a rider's needs?
+More importantly — which bike is most appropriate for you?
 Decide what type of riding you want to do and what expectations you have regarding the performance of your bike.
 Here are a few questions to answer:

 By now, you can see where this is going...
 If you answered yes to the first two questions, specifically - if you want to complete a triathlon in the fastest time you are capable of - we're going to recommend a triathlon bike.
-Based on our experiences, most riders will be approximately 2 mph faster on a tri bike than on a road bike.
+Based on our experiences, most riders will be approximately 2+ mph faster on a tri bike than on a road bike.
 If you answered yes to the last two questions, the versatility of a road bike will most likely be your best solution.

 This is Claire Bootsma on her road bike.
-She's seated further back in relation to the bottom bracket (her hips are positioned over the rear wheel) which makes for a more efficient transfer of energy while climbing, pedaling at a higher cadence and generally makes the bike easier to handle over a variety of terrain.
+She's seated further back in relation to the bottom bracket (her hips are positioned between the bottom bracket and hub of the rear wheel) which makes for a more efficient transfer of energy while climbing, pedaling at a higher cadence and generally makes the bike easier to handle over a variety of terrain.